cacoco/codemetagenerator/README.md

 codemetagenerator add author
 ```

 will walk you through an interactive session to create a [`Person`](https://schema.org/Person) or [`Organization`](https://schema.org/Organization) author.
 This command can be run multiple times to add more authors.
-Similarly, this can also be done for adding one or more contributors:
+This can also be done to add one or more contributors:

 ```bash
 codemetagenerator add contributor